Important Web Sites

 The Veterans Administration will allow and pay for remedial coursework given the documented need based on ACT and SAT scores and Accuplacer testing.

 Snow College is using Aleks placement test to assist students in Academic Advisement.
-Students scoring below 31 on the Aleks exam will be placed in the foundation math courses.
+Students scoring below 31 on the Aleks exam will be placed in the developmental math courses.

 (Aleks will be available to all students but will be particularly applied to students without ACT or SAT scores.
 Non-traditional students over the age of 22 are not required to have ACT or SAT scores for admittance purposes, therefore, Aleks will be the primary assessment tool.)

 English 0980 (Beginning Composition)